 3. Cary Hill Sculpture Park

 Surely we could all use some inspiration for the summer and Salem Art Works' Cary Hill Sculpture Park, located at 19 Cary Lane in Salem, is just the place to enjoy contemporary artistic expression.
 Take a stroll or guided tour through the sculpture park and stop by the art center to view contemporary art pieces by both emerging and established artists.
 Check their calendar for open studios where you can meet artists in residence!

 Go for a ride this summer at 4J Farmm!
 With a starting point from 481 County Route 47 in Argyle, the whole family can enjoy group trail riding sessions or lead line rides - great for younger kids and beginners - on 4J Farmm's 12 horses.
 All of the horses are other people's "rescue/retirees" that have become a great herd of riding horses.
 Rides vary in length from 30 minutes to 1 1/2 hours and if you already know that you and your family love horseback riding you can purchase a trail riding value pack.

 The Little Theater on the Farm has provided a space for theatrical performances, music, parties, and even the odd historical reenactment for years - and this summer is no exception!
-Stop by for live music performances and open musician jams, celebrate Christmas in July, or spend the whole day on the farm for the 8th annual Country Bluegrass Jamboree.
-Other special events include a performance of "Before the Sun and Moon" by the Mettawee River Theater Company, the Little Fashion Show on the Farm, the Annual Hee-Haw Variety Show, and an Elvis Tribute Artist Competition.
-Grab the family and head to 27 Plum Road in Fort Edward for all this summer fun!
+Stop by for live music performances and open musician jams, and more, included a Haunted Barn in the fall.
+Grab the family and head to 27 Plum Road in Fort Edward.